-Entities that report trends and that signal what is popular “this year” fall into the category of a fashion magazine.
-Gartner simplifies the enterprise software market and the offerings within it so that it is approachable for an audience with a lower knowledge level that is necessary to understand it.
+Entities that report trends and that signal what is popular “this year” fall into a fashion magazine category.
+Gartner simplifies the enterprise software market and its offerings so that it is approachable for an audience with a lower knowledge level that is necessary to understand it.
 Whenever I read any Gartner research, there is never any point where I feel enlightened.
 But Gartner is not writing for me; they are writing for people that barely ever touch enterprise software.
 Gartner interferes with understanding enterprise software because they focus so heavily on oversimplified assumptions.

 Gartner is not a research entity.
 Gartner cannot be a research entity because they seek to profit maximize.
-Profit maximization does not work with research because you must undermine the research you do, release information, and come to the conclusion that increases profits as much as possible.
+Profit maximization does not work with research because you must undermine the research you do, release information, and conclude that it increases profits as much as possible.

 Gartner is an opinion leader.
 There is no disputing that point.
-They are the most influential entity for enterprise software decisions that has ever existed.
+They are the most influential entity for enterprise software decisions that have ever existed.
 They are a genius marketing organization that gets paid while collecting information from people and companies.
-All of that can be true and yet not be inconsistent with the fact they are serve the same function as a fashion magazine but for enterprise software.
+All of that can be true and yet not be inconsistent because they are serving the same function as a fashion magazine but for enterprise software.

 The Problem: Thinking that Gartner is Focused on What is True